-Flexibility on subjects has been provided to the students, so that they don’t have to be stuck somewhere while choosing the streams.
-Students will be able to choose their major and minor subjects regardless of the combination that have existed till now.
-For example if they are interested they can go for mathematics with political science, They have plenty of options according to their interests.
+Flexibility on subjects has been provided to the students so that they don’t have to be stuck somewhere while choosing the streams.
+Students will be able to choose their major and minor subjects regardless of the combination that has existed till now.
+For example, if they are interested they can go for mathematics with political science, They have plenty of options according to their interests.

-The new pattern is divided in four structures:
+The new pattern is divided into four structures:

 - Foundational stage

 - Middle stage